 Students enrolled in programs approved by NACCAS must meet formal standards that measure their satisfactory progress toward graduation.
-The Satisfactory Academic Progress policy is provided to all students prior to enrollment.
+The Satisfactory Academic Progress policy is provided to all students prior to the first class session.
 The policy is consistently applied to all applicable students.
 Evaluations are maintained in the student file.
 The school will develop an academic plan to address the specific needs of those students who fail to meet the academic requirements at specific SAP evaluation points.